bordenet/bordenet/README.md

 - **[ai-fundamentals-simple](https://github.com/bordenet/ai-fundamentals-simple)** - Instructional guide for engineering leaders.
 I have a private version with Jupyter notebooks and coding problems.

 #### 🎧 Vibe Coding
 - **[RecipeArchive](https://github.com/bordenet/RecipeArchive)** - A simple but comprehensive solution for storing culinary recipes and preparation directions.
-Skip the life stories and long narratives and get some cooking done!
+Skip the life stories and long narratives and get some cooking done! **This has been my primary focus lately.** I've learned a lot about AI coding assistants, including where they don't _currently_ perform well.
 - **[apple-quartile-solver](https://github.com/bordenet/apple-quartile-solver)** – A Go app for solving Apple News “Quartile” puzzles.

 #### 🛠 Tooling & Implementation Work